deeplearningbrasil/mars-gym/docs/source/quick_start.rst

           df.to_csv(self.output().path, index="item_id")

-The class inherited from BasePrepareDataFrames is the one we will use within MARS.
+The class inherited from :code:`BasePrepareDataFrames` is the one we will use from within MARS.
 It is necessary to implement 4 methods in this class.
-The :code:`timestamp_property`, which is feature that defines the temporal order, :code:`dataset_dir`, which is local path where the dataset will be saved, :code:`read_data_frame_path`, which is local path of the interaction dataset and :code:`metadata_data_frame_path`, which is local path of the metadata dataset.
+The :code:`timestamp_property`, which is a feature that defines the temporal order, :code:`dataset_dir`, which is the local path where the dataset will be saved, :code:`read_data_frame_path`, which is the local path of the interaction dataset and :code:`metadata_data_frame_path`, which is the local path of the metadata dataset.

 .. code-block:: python